Dechrissen/website/md/pokemon-teams.md

 Party: Typhlosion, Espeon, Tauros, Sunflora, Mantine, Ho-Oh

 Notes: I try not to use legendaries, but I guess I wanted to use Ho-Oh here just because I hadn't used it in a while.
 Finding Fly-users is also a bit difficult in Gen 2, so that probably influenced my decision as well.
 I always like using Espeon or Umbreon, and Espeon is pretty much the better option in Gen 2 (Umbreon's offensive stats are much lower than its defensive ones, so its Dark moves are probably better used by another Pokémon).
 I'm not sure if I'd used Tauros in Gen 2 before this playthrough, so I thought it would be fun.
 With the Pink Bow, its Normal moves are really strong, and of course it doubles as a Strength-user.
 I think I remember Sunflora being a surprising asset on this team, and Petal Dance is a strong move.
 As much as I liked the Mantine addition this time, I think I remember not using it in battle as much as I would've liked; I guess I already had Sunflora for those Ground/Rock matchups, and Tauros was good against Fire matchups with Earthquake.
-Plus, Mantine suffered from "being the Water-type in Gen 2", which inevitably means it will carry the burden of all three Water HMs.
+Plus, Mantine suffered from the "being the Water-type in Gen 2" affliction, which inevitably means it will carry the burden of all three Water HMs.

 Party breakdown: